poems4u/poems4u/content/poems/posts/itmakesyouage.md

 What I mean is, <br>
 Never, before being in that room, <br>
-not in Disney World, or mass, or McDonald's, or the beach, <br>
+not at Disney World, or mass, or McDonald's, or the beach, <br>
 Had I seen so many smiling eyes.